dwiddo/average-minimum-distance/README.md

 The package includes functions for comparing sets of AMDs or PDDs.

 They behave like scipy's function ```scipy.distance.spatial.pdist```, which takes a set of points and compares them pairwise, returning a *condensed distance matrix*, a 1D vector containing the distances.
-This vector is the upper half of the 2D distance matrix in one list, since for pairwise comparisons the matrix is symmetric.
+It contains the upper half of the 2D distance matrix in one list, since for pairwise comparisons the matrix is symmetric.
 The function ```amd.AMD_pdist``` similarly takes a list of AMDs and compares them pairwise, returning the condensed distance matrix:

 ```py
 cdm = amd.AMD_pdist(amds)